UTSA17T/UiPath/_posts/2013-09-16-UiPathUiAutomationAPIwalk–through.markdown

 It works like this:

- * you first specify what event you are interested in: mouse or keyboard and which mouse button / key combination
+ * you first specify what event you are interested in: mouse or keyboard and which mouse button / key combination.
- * you specify a selector to specify what GUI objects to monitor
+ * you specify a selector to specify what GUI objects to monitor.
- * specify a screen region to restricts the area inside the matching visual elements in which the clicks will be monitored
+ * specify a screen region to restricts the area inside the matching visual elements in which the clicks will be monitored.

 When the event occurs and all the conditions are satisfied your code will be notified (a *COM* callback function will be called).
 The client code has the option to cancel the event so it won’t get to the target GUI control.